-In what has become a January tradition, New Year's headlines announced that drugmakers plan to raise U.S. prices on at least 350 branded medications this month, according to data provided to Reuters by 3 Axis Advisors, a health care research firm that works with drug pricing non-profit 46brooklyn.
-The increases include vaccines against COVID, RSV and shingles, as well as the blockbuster oncology drugs.
-These increases follow the price hikes that drug manufacturers imposed on nearly 600 drugs last January and 775 brand name drugs in January of 2024.
+In what has become a January tradition, New Year's headlines again announced that drugmakers plan to raise U.S. prices on hundreds of branded medications.
+In the first two weeks of 2026, manufacturers hiked prices on more than 870 drugs, according to data examined by drug pricing non-profit 46brooklyn.1 The increases include vaccines against COVID, RSV and shingles, as well as blockbuster oncology drugs.
+They follow the price hikes that drug manufacturers imposed on more than 750 drugs last January and 775 in January of 2024.
 While the median price hike of 4% is approximately the same as in 2025, the increases outpace the U.S. Bureau of Labor Statistics' estimated current rate of inflation of 2.7%.